pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_92.md

 Other wells in the offshore Otway Basin included the deep water Amrit 1 well, which was plugged and abandoned after failing to intersect economic hydrocarbons, and Callister 1 which was also plugged and abandoned with gas shows.

 **‘2004 was a great year for our explorers.
-We started drilling **one of the most exciting portfolios in our industry and **our success to date shows that our strategy of basin excellence **is delivering.’**
+We started drilling one of the most exciting portfolios in our industry and our success to date shows that our strategy of basin excellence is delivering.’**

 **JACQUES GOUADAIN** Vice President Geoscience and New Ventures

-**Float-off of Jack Bates rig prior to deep water drilling **operations, offshore Otway Basin, Victoria.
+**Float-off of Jack Bates rig prior to deep water drilling operations, offshore Otway Basin, Victoria.**

-Annual Report 2004 15